-The Corporate Services department will undertake an annual review of the Complaints Handling Procedure, the results of which will be outlined in the Annual Report relating to the work around Complaints that is submitted to the Senior Management Team.
+The Corporate Services department will undertake an annual review of the Complaints Handling Procedure, the results of which will be outlined in the Annual Report relating to the work around Complaints that is submitted to the Senior Leadership Group.
+A monthly update on the number of complaints and the timeliness of response is also submitted to the SLG.

-This is to ensure that any lessons learned are highlighted, identified and disseminated throughout the organisation, in order to improve the services provided and seek to avoid such complaints reoccurring.
+This is to ensure that any lessons learned are highlighted, identified, and disseminated throughout the organisation, in order to improve the services provided and seek to avoid such complaints reoccurring.